-The Business Studies Major (BSM) is an optional second major open only to students majoring in an arts and sciences discipline (see listing above) and only as a second major.
+The Business Studies Major (p.
+50) (BSM) is an optional second major open only to students majoring in an arts and sciences discipline (see listing above) and only as a second major.
 Students cannot pursue this major either on its own or in conjunction with another business major.
-Arts & Science majors who do not select the BSM, must instead enroll in the Business Studies minor, except for Liberal Arts majors.
-The BSM consists of the first six courses in the General Business Core plus two additional business courses selected by the student in consultation with their primary major advisor.
+Arts and Sciences majors who do not select the BSM must instead enroll in the Business Studies minor, except for Liberal Arts majors.
+The BSM consists of the first six courses in the General Business Core plus two additional business courses selected by students in consultation with their primary major advisor.